What is it?

 What makes the Dark Rock All-Grain range so special?

 Dark Rock Brewing's All-Grain Beer Kits provide everything you need to make a superb ale.
-You even get a useful 12.5l food grade bucket included.
 All-grain brewing is a rewarding process, which puts you in full control of your brewing.
 It takes a little longer than making a standard beer kit or partial mash but the results are absolutely stunning.
 All-grain mash brewing is great fun and really allows you to develop the necessary skills to master your craft.
 Commercial quality malt and hops are used in each kit and the emphasis is on freshness.
 Dark Rock's all-Grain Mash Kits represent fantastic value too.
 Every recipe has been thoroughly researched and perfected to deliver the best taste possible.
 You only buy the exact amount of ingredients you need so there is no waste.
 Unlike making up your own recipe you will not have leftover quantities.
 With all grain brewing, it is important not to keep stocks of grains and particularly hops at home for long periods.
 The quality deteriorates quickly.
 Therefore, it does not make sense to buy larger quantities of grains and hops than you actually need.
 Dark Rock All-Grain Kits are weighed to the precise quantities you need for each brew, so you can be assured of the freshest ingredients and superb value.
 Hops are stored in temperature controlled rooms and vacuum packed immediately upon opening.
 This ensures the optimum quality of your brew.

 What is IPA?